 Connecting with your spouse is especially important when the kids are little, but it can be challenging.
-These at home date night ideas will make sure you can enjoy couple time even when you can’t go out.
+These at-home date night ideas for married couples will make sure you can enjoy the quality time even when you can’t go out.

 One day while going about my normal routine, I realized something that made my heart sink a bit.